-This book presents twelve of the best-known English Lute Songs of John Dowland with the lute tablature, and also with the accompaniment arranged for guitar (in normal guitar tuning), for each song, so that they can be sung with either lute or guitar accompaniment.
+John Dowland’s English Lute Songs presents twelve of Dowland’s best-known songs with accompaniments for lute and also for guitar in normal tuning.
+The lute tablature is provided, and also accompaniments are provided arranged for guitar (in normal guitar tuning) for each song, so that they can be sung with either lute or guitar accompaniment.
 A very popular Tecla book, selected and edited by Brian Jeffery.

 Because of damp in a warehouse in the past, all our copies have some rust on their staples (not very much, but it is there).
 Please be aware of this when you order.
 Of course remember that the music is fine.

 This book Dowland’s English Lute Songs contains the following songs:

 - Come again! sweet Love doth now invite

 - Flow, my tears [Dowland’s most famous song]

 - I saw my lady weep

 - Say, Love, if ever thou didst find

 The vocal range is not high at all if the songs are sung with a normal guitar: only up to D or E at most.
 If the songs are sung with a lute in G, then the voice sings a minor third higher, up to E or F or G except three songs which only go up to D.